-When moving from point & shoot cameras to a DSLR or mirrorless camera with an interchangeable lens, the myriad of lens options and choices can be a bit difficult to grasp and indeed takes a while to understand even after some research and reading.
-So here’s a few tips and tidbits of information I’ve picked up along the way.
-Some are fairly obvious, some are observations and more technical bits of information which I hope will help you make informed decisions about what lenses fit your photography needs.
+When moving from point & shoot cameras to a DSLR or mirrorless camera with an interchangeable lens, the myriad of lens choices can be a bit difficult to grasp.
+Understanding what all the numbers mean, and what they mean to your style of shooting can take some time to get a handle on.
+So here’s a few tips and tidbits of information I’ve picked to help translate those numbers into meaningful knowledge to fuel your creative choices.

 1) Focal Length – The primary specification on a lens is the focal length, and is measured in mm.
-The measurement is taken from camera’s sensor out to where the light entering the camera converges as it passes through the various optical elements of the lens, it is not the actual outer physical length of the lens.
+The measurement is taken from camera’s sensor out to where the light entering the camera converges as it passes through the various optical elements of the lens, not the actual outer physical length of the lens.
 When comparing lenses, the smaller this focal length number the wider angle of view, the larger the number the more narrow the field of view.
 Prime lenses have a single value, where as zoom lenses will have a range.
 The wider the range the more flexible the lens will be for a multitude of shooting situations, but they will have some trade offs in image quality and often maximum possible aperture for this flexibility.
 Canon has a good comparison app and chart on its website.
 Focal length along with maximum f-stop (discussed next) are often printed on the lens barrel, for easy identification.
 If you can not find the information on the barrel, try finding it on the end of the lens around the edge of the front element.